Parable of the Renegades

 "R-Rio... let...me...go...augh..."
 Lucas was growing weaker and was just steps away from approaching death's door due to asphyxiation.

 Still seated up, Rio uncrossed her legs and released Lucas from her hold.
 He fell backward because he was bit comatose but instead of hitting the floor, something cushioned his fall - something really soft that Lucas felt his back melting into it.
 It was bit embarrassing to do but Rio allowed Lucas to fall onto her, cradling him like a human backrest while he tried to catch his breath.

 "Can you hurry up?
-I would be happier if we can get out of this position before anyone sees us like this," said Rio, refusing to meet Lucas' gaze with rosy cheeks.
+I would be happier if we can get out of this position before anyone sees us like this," Rio said, refusing to meet Lucas' gaze with her rosy cheeks.

 Rio did as he asked and helped Lucas back up to his feet by lifting him from under his arms, only doing so because now that she took a good look at him, he was messed up all over.

 The two of them walked over to where Davis laid sprawled out.
-Kneeling down, Lucas tried to wake him up with gentle slaps to the face while asking him to do so.
+Kneeling, Lucas tried to wake him up with gentle slaps to the face.

 "Hey, Davis?
 C'mon.
 Wake up, man."